philisg/MachSuite/README.md

 [![build status](https://travis-ci.org/breagen/MachSuite.svg?branch=master)](https://travis-ci.org/breagen/MachSuite)

-MachSuite is a benchmark suite intended for accelerator-centric research.

-There is a Makefile in the top direcrory as well as one within each benchmark subdirectory.

-We suggest running the benchmarks locally (from their own directory) for now.

-Also, our validation approach does is not portable across machines.
-For now, the final check to see if the output is correct is not performed.
-We are working on fixing it.
-However, this should not change the computation or behavior of the benchmarks at all.

 The benchmarks used for the Master thesis is the benchmarks named with RoCC<xxxxx>Tester and Sum.
 The initial though was to use the MachSuite benchmarks to test the performance, but we discovered that this was a little bit hard to do at this point in time.